chitvs/sc/README.md

 ## How to compile and run

-Navigate to the exercise directory and use `g++` to compile the C file.
+Navigate to the exercise directory and use `gcc` to compile the ASM file.
 For example:

 ```sh
 cd src/"year"/"date"/"exercise X"/